Inside: Discover how to start braidlocs – starter locs done with braids, plus advice on what to do before you begin and after you’re finished.

 2. Decide what size you want your braidlocs to be

-There is actually a sizing chart inside of the Bradelocz eBook Guide that will show you precisely how to properly section your hair in order to get up to four loc size variations – you just decide what size you want your locs to ultimately be (when they’re mature), then follow the chart to get that size!
+TIP: There is a sizing chart inside the Bradelocz eBook Guide that will show you precisely how to properly section your hair in order to get up to four loc size variations – you just decide what size you want your locs to end up, then follow the chart to get that size!

 Once you’ve determined the right size for you, then…